Bankers Trust: History

-Bankers Trust quickly grew to be the second largest U.S. trust company and a dominant Wall Street institution.
+Bankers Trust quickly grew to be the second-largest U.S. trust company and a dominant Wall Street institution.
 During the Panic of 1907, Bankers Trust worked closely with J.P.
 Morgan to help avoid a general financial collapse by lending money to sound banks.
 In 1911, it acquired the Mercantile Company and, a year later, the Manhattan Trust Company.
 In 1914 Converse resigned to become president of Astor Trust Company, another Morgan company.
 He was succeeded by his son-in-law Benjamin Strong Jr. Strong served as president for less than a year, leaving Bankers Trust to become the first governor of the Federal Reserve Bank of New York after helping to establish the Federal Reserve System.
 Strong was succeeded by Seward Prosser, who became the third president of Bankers Trust.
-By 1915, Bankers Trust was doing approximately $30,000,000,000 of business, consisting of solely business from companies and no safes or other deposits were from the general public.
+By 1915, Bankers Trust was doing approximately $30,000,000,000 of business, consisting solely of business from companies, and no safes or other deposits were from the general public.
 In 1916, it completed alterations to the Bankers Trust Building, its offices at the corner of Wall and Nassau Streets that it had built 4 years earlier.

 Under Prosser's leadership, Bankers Trust merged with the Astor Trust Company on April 23, 1917.
-The merger had been rumored for some time as both banks had a number of directors in common; Prosser was president of the Bankers and a director of the Astor and Edmund C. Converse was president of the Astor and a director of the Bankers.
+The merger had been rumored for some time, as both banks had a number of directors in common; Prosser was president of the Bankers and a director of the Astor, and Edmund C. Converse was president of the Astor and a director of the Bankers.
 The Astor continued "with no change in management, as the uptown branch of the Bankers Trust Company."
-The new company had capital of $11,250,000, "undivided profit of more than $5,000,000 and deposits of about $300,000,000."
+The new company had capital of $11,250,000, "undivided profit of more than $5,000,000, and deposits of about $300,000,000."
 In October 1917, the company became a member of the Federal Reserve system.